oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 #### Pre-integration needs

 This feature requires pre-integration since we have to play with devices on various VM configuration.
-Extensive check of Import/Export of both new & old formats
+Extensive check of Import/Export of both new & old formats.
+In addition backward compatibility should be tested as well in order to verify that 3.0 VMs preserve and restore all properties under the new implementation.

 ### Design check list